 "More New Yorkers Embrace Solar Power."
 NYT, July 8, 2019.
 By C.J.
 Hughes.

 Brooklyn SolarWorks was prominently featured in a new article on solar adoption in the New York Times’ Real Estate section on Monday, July 8.
 Written by staff writer C.J.
 Hughes, the piece reports on the recent growth of solar in NYC and the different factors contributing to this trend.
-BSW is one of only a handful of NYC-based residential installers and we specialize in serving brownstone Brooklyn, so it was hardly a surprise that company co-founder and CEO T.R.
+We are one of only a handful of NYC-based residential installers and we specialize in serving flat roof, brownstone Brooklyn, so it was hardly a surprise that company co-founder and CEO T.R.
 Ludwig was invited to offer his insider perspective on local industry trends for the article.

-This article marks the second time that BSW has appeared in the Times.
+This article marks the second time that Brooklyn SolarWorks has appeared in the Times.
 Earlier features in Wired, Bloomberg, and Brownstoner cover many of the same themes, and also underscore the link between BSW’s unique business approach and increased solar adoption in New York.